0marKH/budget-LLM-Assistant/README.md

 python main.py web
 ```

-In the web interface you can also upload a PDF statement to import its transactions.
+You can also upload a PDF statement in the web interface to import its transactions.

 ---